Registration Policies and Forms

 The drop policies for undergraduates are in the process of changing.
 Incoming first-year students starting in 2014 and transfer students starting in 2016 may drop courses using the online registrations system up to the end of the second week of classes; thereafter, they must submit a Registration Drop/Add form and obtain the appropriate permissions.
 Students with earlier start dates may drop online during the first eight weeks of classes.
 Undergraduates may not drop a course after the end of the eighth week of classes except by petition.
 Graduate students may drop courses using the online registration system during the first two weeks; thereafter, they must submit a Registration Drop/Add form.
 Graduate students may not drop a course after the end of the twelfth week of classes.
-For further information see the Registrar’s website here and, on drops, here.
-See also the Academic Advising website here for adds and here for drops.
+For further information see the Registrar’s Drop Add Procedures and Rules on Course Drops.
+See also the Academic Advising website.
 For a Registration Drop/Add form and assistance, see the Department Secretary.

 Carolina Courses Online (CCO)

-Students who wish to enroll in a CCO course must do so through the Friday Center website here; for further information about eligibility for CCO courses, see here.
+Students who wish to enroll in a CCO course must do so through the Friday Center website; for further information about eligibility for CCO courses, see also the Friday Center website.
 Students who try to register for CCO courses through ConnectCarolina will receive a message that they need departmental consent.
 This is not correct: they in fact do not need departmental consent, although they should check to make sure the course will count towards their degree; they simply need to enroll through the Friday Center.

 Undergraduate Independent Study Courses